CRISP: Compressed Reasoning via Iterative Self-Policy Distillation: Theoretical Analysis

 This provides a \emph{lower} bound on the accuracy benefit of compression: in practice, reasoning errors are positively correlated (one incorrect step causes subsequent steps to build on a false premise), amplifying the gain beyond the independence assumption.
-This explains why our empirical accuracy improvements (e.g., $70.0{\to}86.1$ on MATH-500) substantially exceed what the simple independent-error model predicts.
+Consistent with this, compression improves accuracy where the base model has room to improve, most clearly on DeepSeek-R1-Distill-Llama-8B (MATH-500 $71.3{\to}82.1$; Table~\ref{tab:main}), while preserving accuracy on the already-strong Qwen3 models.